 The collection of law library is rich in legal history and common law material.
-Through the Robbins endowment, it has also a good collections of comparative law, international and human rights law, and civil law.
-The law library is also home to the world-renowned Robbins Collection of rare books, manuscripts and religious law.
+Through the Robbins endowment, it also has solid collections of comparative law, international and human rights law, and civil law.
+The law library is also home to the world-renowned Robbins Collection of rare books and manuscripts in civil and religious law.